Technology

 To help keep your costs down, we've trawled through all the available superfast broadband deals to find out which offer the best value.

-In our round-up below we've listed three of the best cheap broadband deals you can buy.
+In our round-up below we've listed three of the best cheap broadband deals.
 The options are quite different but should help you find a great value package.

-Plusnet Unlimited Fibre - 18 month contract
+CHEAPEST DEALS #1: Plusnet Unlimited Fibre

-Plusnet's prices change according to the length of your contract.
-This deal commits you for an 18 month period - you can opt for a shorter one-year deal but the cost per month is higher.

-The package we've chosen costs £25 per month plus a £25 upfront fee (covering the charges to activate the service and to send out your router).
-You don't get an inclusive call allowance with the deal so you will either have to pay for any calls you make or add a separate call package (prices start at £4 per month).
+The package we've chosen costs £17.49 a month plus a £50 upfront fee (covering the charges to activate the service and to send out your router).
+You'll be offered speeds up to 38Mbps, and UK-based tech support is included.
+This also comes bundled with online parental control, which lets you block access to websites of your choosing.
+This is the cheapest fibre deal overall.

-Plusnet's prices will increase by £1 per month from 29 June 2017 but even factoring that in this deal is still one of the cheapest on the market.

 Plusnet broadband review – see how Plusnet did in our latest customer satisfaction survey.